 High Risk Certificate Request: A Request that the CA flags for additional scrutiny by reference to internal criteria and databases maintained by the CA, which may include names at higher risk for phishing or other fraudulent usage

 Netcraft’s Deceptive Domain Score service pre-emptively identifies domain names that are likely to be used for fraudulent purposes.
 The service computes a risk score for each domain name in the certificate, representing how likely it is that the domain name will be used to host a phishing attack.

-Netcraft has blocked over 68 million unique phishing sites to date [October 2019], and our phishing feed is used by all major web browsers, as well as leading anti-virus companies, domain registrars, registries, certificate authorities and hosting companies.
-Netcraft's database of over 7,800 organisations targeted by phishing is used to identify domain names that are deceptively similar to an organisation's legitimate domain name.
+Netcraft has blocked over 169 million unique phishing sites to date [January 2023] , and our malicious site feeds are used by all major web browsers, as well as leading anti-virus companies, domain registrars, registries, certificate authorities and hosting companies.
+Netcraft’s database of over 7,800 organisations targeted by phishing is used to identify domain names that are deceptively similar to an organisation’s legitimate domain name.
 Our extensive experience in blocking phishing sites has provided us with a wealth of knowledge of tricks commonly used by fraudsters to create deceptive domain names, such as: